Tree-formed Verification Data for Trusted Platforms: Discussion, Outlook, and Conclusion

+A further variant of validation with tree-formed data can save communication overhead by straightforwardly turning the tree-traversal of diagnostic validation into an \textit{interactive} procedure between platform and validator.
+This allows to send only the data actually required for traversal, level by level, to the validator, and thus restrict communication to a minimum.
+This is described in~\cite{InteractivePVM2012}.
+A demonstration implementation in which an emulated Android platform is the validation target, shows the feasibility of the concept of interactive remote validation with tree-formed verification data This demonstration can be viewed at~\cite{ethemba}.

 With regard to generalisations, trees are certainly not the most general structures for which integrity protection using cryptographic digests can be applied.
 For instance, some researchers have extended hashes to provide identification of directed graphs~\cite{Portegys2007}.
-Others have applied variant one-way functions, e.g., multi-set hashes~\cite{Clarke03incrementalmultiset} to uniquely identify complex data structures such as RDF graphs~\cite{Sayers2004}.
+Others have applied variations of one-way functions, e.g., multi-set hashes~\cite{Clarke03incrementalmultiset} to uniquely identify complex data structures such as RDF graphs~\cite{Sayers2004}.
 Along these lines, generalisation of tree-formed verification data to, for instance, directed acyclic graphs, and dependence graphs~\cite{Kuck1981,Ferrante1987} can be conceived.
-While potentially interesting for complex platform management and protection tasks, every such generalisation would incur increased complexity and loose the efficiency of binary trees for validation.
-Application cases for such generalisations are therefore deferred to further study.
+While potentially interesting for complex platform management and protection tasks, every such generalisation would incur increased complexity and lose the efficiency of binary trees for validation.

+Also on the device side, the hierarchical structure of trees suggests improvements for validation.
+A natural one is to define various assurance levels for verification data beyond the protected/unprotected dichotomy.
+For instance, higher levels of verification data trees could be kept in software (e.g.\ using virtualisation) or hardware protected regions of memory.
+Such architectural extensions may also allow to use the tree-formed approach for different kinds of start up procedures than ``cold boot'' only.

 The single command extension of the TPM integrity measurement functionality, $\texttt{TPM\_Tree\_Extend}$ proposed above is, however, only the starting point of a flexible, TPM-based tree verification data management architecture.
 In particular it would be desirable to enable secure updates of subtree roots, for instance for dynamic platform management, and ultimately to quote an inner node of a tree-formed SML with the same security assertions as $\texttt{TPM\_Quote}$ provides to a remote validator for a PCR value.
-This shall be discussed elsewhere. \appendices
+Finally, a desired feature is the ability to certify subtrees via a TTP, as discussed in Section~\ref{sec:extens-effic-augm}.
+Such extensions are described in~\cite{DBLP:TFV2}.